mstarks01/home-assistant.io/source/_integrations/linode.markdown

 - <http://cloud.linode.com>
 - Log in
+- In the top-right corner, select your name, then My Profile
 - Select API Tokens
 - Create a Personal Access Token,
 - Assigned scope (Please choose the least possible access required.)